Migue Leal

-Miguel Ángel "Migue" Leal Díaz (born 1 February 1997) is a Spanish footballer who plays as a right back for Villarreal CF B.
+Miguel Ángel "Migue" Leal Díaz (born 1 February 1997) is a Spanish professional footballer who plays as a right-back for Racing de Ferrol.

 Club career

 Born in Villarreal, Valencian Community, Leal joined Villarreal CF's youth setup at the age of five.
 He made his senior debut with the C-team on 9 May 2015, aged 18, by playing the last 16 minutes of a 1–4 Tercera División home loss against Atlético Levante UD.

 On 14 August 2018, after establishing himself as a regular starter for the C's, Leal moved to Segunda División B side Real Murcia on a one-year loan.
 He moved back to his parent club the following 24 January, after appearing rarely, and was assigned to the reserves also in the third division.

 Leal made his first team debut on 18 December 2019, starting in a 5–0 away routing of Comillas CF for the season's Copa del Rey.
 On 19 September of the following year, he moved to FC Groningen on loan for one year.

 Leal made his Eredivisie debut on 25 September 2020, coming on as a second-half substitute for Bart van Hintum in a 1–3 loss at FC Twente.
+Back to the Yellow Submarine in July 2021, he was again assigned to the B-team, being a regular starter during the 2021–22 Primera División RFEF as the side achieved promotion to Segunda División.

+Leal scored his first professional goal on 3 September 2022, netting the B's second in a 3–0 home win over CD Mirandés.
+The following 14 June, he permanently left Villarreal after two decades with the club, and moved to FC Andorra also in the second division a day later.

+On 5 January 2025, after six months without a club, Leal signed a six-month deal with Primera Federación side Gimnàstic de Tarragona.
+On 27 June, he moved to fellow league team Racing de Ferrol.